DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 testcafe --concurency 3 chrome tests/
 ```

+With `concurrency` enabled, TestCafe runs tests in parallel, which may decrease execution time of your test suite, but requires more resources from the test environment.
+Choose the option value based on the test environment performance.

 For more info on concurrency, read [Run Tests Concurrently](../../guides/basic-guides/run-tests.md#run-tests-concurrently).

+## Run Tests in a Performant Environment

+Test in an environment with performance headroom.
+Lack of resources may increase the time browsers take to initialize, connect to TestCafe and load the tested application.
+If you have to test in a low-resource environment, [run tests in headless browsers](#run-tests-in-headless-browsers).

 ## Run Tests in Headless Browsers